influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

     --generic-api-url=https://gitlab.com/api/v3/user
     --public-url=http://<chronograf-host>:8888/
     ```

-3. Restart the Chronograf service.

-Your users should now be able to sign into Chronograf using the new GitLab provider.

 #### Configure Chronograf to use any OAuth 2.0 provider

 Chronograf can be configured to work with any OAuth 2.0 provider, including those defined above, by using the generic configuration options below.